hvaughanattmforum/WebSpecDemoData/README.md

 Pull requests are used for previewing and filtering the changes before merging and publishing the specifications.
 ### Step 1
-This step is responsible of producing a **Component spec**.
+This step is responsible of producing a **Component Spec**.
 This is a two step process.
 First a pull requests must be raised which triggers a validation job.
 Once the validation has succeeded and the spec has been approved it will be merged.
-Second process is triggered by merging a validated spec to a branch in the **Component spec** repository.
+Second process is triggered by merging a validated spec to a branch in the **Component Spec** repository.
 This will trigger the following jobs:
 1. **Spec build:** This merges the spec and supporting functions to create a Golden Component which will be used for generation of **conformance** assets.
 2. **Report:** This job is responsible for reporting the result of the merging.
 The job will create a hierarchy of issues in Jira to track each of the components to be published and its assets.